-Hazard from improper securing of helm is hazardous and can cause death or serious injury from sudden loss of control.
-Make sure the helm is secure before getting underway and during transporting the boat.
+Improper securing of the helm is hazardous and can cause death or serious injury from sudden loss of control.
+Make sure the helm is secure before getting underway and when transporting the boat.

 2.3 Engine Throttle and Shift Controls